 Hacklebarney State Park, State park in Morris County, New Jersey.

-The park contains nine marked trails covering five miles, with multiple picnic tables and charcoal grills available on a first-come, first-served basis.
+The park features nine marked trails totaling about five miles of walking routes through the area.
+Along these paths, visitors will find picnic tables and grills available on a first-come, first-served basis for day-use activities.

 Location: New Jersey